bediger4000/commonwords/README.md

-Knowing how to do the kind of text processing that McIlroy's script illustrates is a valuable skill when dealing with more than a page or two of information, but our modern sensitivities are distorted by Microsoft's vision of what constitutes a good amount of information to process, which is bout a page in Word and Excel.
+Knowing how to do the kind of text processing that McIlroy's script illustrates is a valuable skill when dealing with more than a page or two of information, but our modern sensibilities are distorted by Microsoft's vision of what constitutes a good amount of information to process, which is bout a page in Word and Excel.